 Other books in this series include Wait For Signs

-Other books by this author include The Cold Dish, Death Without Company, Kindness Goes Unpunished, Christmas in Absaroka County, Dark Horse, Junkyard Dogs, Hell is Empty, As the Crow Flies, Spirit of Steamboat, A Serpent's Tooth, Any Other Name, Wait For Signs, Dry Bones, The Highwayman, "Eleven/Twenty-Nine", An Obvious Fact
+Other books by this author which I have reviewed include The Cold Dish, Death Without Company, Kindness Goes Unpunished, Christmas in Absaroka County, Dark Horse, Junkyard Dogs, Hell is Empty, As the Crow Flies, Spirit of Steamboat, A Serpent's Tooth, Any Other Name, Wait For Signs, Dry Bones, The Highwayman, "Eleven/Twenty-Nine", An Obvious Fact

 Fourth in the Walt Longmire mystery series revolving around a more-than-middle-aged sheriff in Durant, Wyoming.
 One who has a past.
 If you’re interested, there is a chronological listing of the Walt Longmire books on my website.

 In 2009, Another Man’s Moccasins won the Spur Award for Best Western Short Novel and the Mountains & Plains Independent Booksellers’ Association Book of the Year.

 This particular tale is interspersed with flashbacks to a particular case Walt investigated in Vietnam, which provide a backdrop to both Walt’s and Henry’s experiences there as well as personalizing current day characters.
 Sad, wasteful times for so many.
 Wait until you read of Virgil’s misadventures… A few of Lucian’s reminiscences as a POW with the Japanese.
 Then there’s Project 100,00.
 Supposedly a social uplift program, but in truth, a euphemism for “you are our cannon fodder in Vietnam”.
 I can only hope Virgil’s lieutenant died horribly.

 It’s a sad tale of prejudice and corruption in both times and sides, but along with that is a dogged desire for truth and good.